ErpNetDocs/tech/advanced/calculated-attributes/QA/How-to-check-if-a-list-has-values.md

 This expression returns integer value containing the number of records in the entered list.

-Here is a sample expression and its description.
-This example is defined in the sales order header and checks if the lines contain one specific product.
+Here is a sample expression and its description. <br> This example is defined in the sales order header and checks if the lines contain one specific product.

 The repository of the calculated attribute is **Crm.Sales.SalesOrders** and its expressions are: